iamdcj/five-boroughs/README.md

 # Five Boroughs

-A NYC Five Boroughs wiki data-scraper built using Vue
+A NYC Five Boroughs wiki data-scraper built using Vue.

 ## Why?

-I just wanted to play with [Vue](https://vuejs.org/)
+I just wanted to play with [Vue](https://vuejs.org/), I ❤️ NYC, and it was 5am.

+---

 ## Project setup